akbarzadehms/TCGS-Vars-Adjusting/README.md

 - Exporting Data

-At first, you can download and open "Main.R" file and follow steps:
+At first, you can download and open "Main.R" file and then follow steps:

 1- Save your data into "setwd" directory without header.
 You should only know the column numbers of your variables.
 For example, as seen in "data.reading" section, #col1 is the "PID" or #col5 is the "gender".